 A supplier who supplies processed packed tobacco to manufactures or any non-tobacco producer who produces green leaf for onward sale to a tobacco manufacture.

 Our Agricultural Labor Practices (ALP), launched in 2013, define the standards we expect of our contracted tobacco growers for safe working conditions, fair treatment, working hours, provision against forced labor, and freedom of association.
 They also describe our stance against child labor and measures to eliminate it.
-Our farming experts, who are all fully trained on ALP, observe labor practices during farm visits, report on their findings, give advice to farmers and agree improvement programs.
-We have continued implementing ALP with our directly contracted farmers as well as with indirectly contracted farmers through our tobacco merchants.
+Our farming experts, who are all fully trained on ALP, observe labor practices during farm visits, report on their findings, give advice to growers and agree improvement programs.
+We have continued implementing ALP with our directly contracted growers as well as with indirectly contracted growers through our tobacco merchants.